MeadCo/ScriptX.Print.Client/docs/readme.md

 #### MeadCoScriptXJS Library

 In addition to the ScriptX.Addon API a [javascript library](https://github.com/MeadCo/MeadCoScriptXJS) was developed to extend the API with convenience functions.
 Started in 2013, this library took the approach of &quot;namespaces&quot; / static classes, which were popular(-ish) then as a means of ensuring no clashes of names etc. A significant amount of code has been written that relies upon this library.
+By definition there is only ever one instance of ScriptX.Addon on a page and therefore a static singleton javascript 'class' instance is perfectly adequate.

 It is also known and acknowleged that much code utilising ScriptX.Addon predates React, Angular, Vue etc. etc. and exists in a world of relatively un-complex page operations; a "print button" and some code to set print parameters and then print (though the back-end code generating HTML to be printed was likely complex and comprehensive).